nasa/cumulus-docs/docs/deployment.md

 ##### buckets

-The config buckets should map to the same names you used when creating buckets in the [Prepare AWS](#prepare-aws) step.
+The config buckets should map to the same names you used when creating buckets in the [Prepare AWS](#pas) step.

 ##### iams

 Add the ARNs for each of the four roles and one instanceProfile created in the [Create IAM Roles](create-iam-roles) step.
 For more inforamtion on how to locate them, see [Locating Cumulus IAM Roles](iam_roles.md).

 ##### users

 List of EarthData users you wish to have access to your dashboard application.
-These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) in addition to the default_users defined in the cumulus default template.
+These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) (in addition to the default_users defined in the cumulus default template).

 ##### Sample config.yml